The Highlights from the SAP HANA Cloud Workshops

 This concludes the highlights from the SAP HANA Cloud Workshops.
 I hope that you could enjoy these learning contents and we can provide new opportunities in the near future.

-Check out the Extending to SAP HANA Cloud from SAP HANA on-premise learning track and more on the SAP HANA Cloud microsite.
+Please also check out the Extend Your SAP HANA On-Premise to SAP HANA Cloud, SAP HANA Database tutorial and more on SAP HANA Cloud.